microprofile/wpsite/README.md

 ## About MicroProfile Trademarks

 If/When unsure, ask diretcly via the MP google forum.
-The use of Eclipse Foundation trademarks outside of the immediate scope of the open source project (e.g. the use of the Eclipse MicroProfile name or logo in a book or publication) is subject to the terms of the Guidelines for Eclipse Logos & Trademarks.
+The use of Eclipse Foundation trademarks outside of the immediate scope of the open source project (e.g. the use of the MicroProfile name or logo in a book or publication) is subject to the terms of the Guidelines for Eclipse Logos & Trademarks.
 Please note proper notice and attribution. https://www.eclipse.org/legal/logo_guidelines.php

 ## About Contributor's blog & video posts